sverweij/mscgen_js/CONTRIBUTING.md

 it has to adhere to some simple rules before being considered for acceptance into the code base:

+*Issues*
+- All issues (bug reports, questions, feature requests etc.) are welcome.
+- We try to provide a response within a week.
+This might or might not include an actual code fix.
+- We prefer bugs to be in a _steps taken_ - _expected_ - _found_ format because
+  that makes it more easy to actually provide a solution.

 *Code contributions*
 - We prefer well documented [pull requests](https://help.github.com/articles/fork-a-repo)
 - plan to do something drastic?
 Contact me first (twitter: @SanderSpeaks, or leave an issue on github)